jdoleary/Spellmasons/docs/ideasFromSteamCommunity.md

 I would like the opportunity to continue carefully planning moves and strategising multiple turns in advance for a little longer before going infinite overall you have made a fantastic game and I have introduced 3 friends to it to play with I will be investigating the modding side of things but I believe that some of these suggestions should be core features in my opinion
+---
+scojbo — Yesterday at 9:54 PM
+That's awesome!
+And I did just leave a 10/10 steam review.
+ Just some food for thought that you've likely considered:

+1) AOE freeze in multiplayer is wayyyy OP if multiple people get it cuz they can just trade off freezes and permafreeze.
+Perhaps nerf freeze or add a cleansing effect to some minibosses?
+Or even just make it less likely to get spells that other players already have?

+2) For per-level buffs, have you considered adding flat per/level buffs as an option?
+2% mana per level is hands down the best option always, followed by 10% mana.
+If these were uncommon and a common "+5 flat mana / level" buff were added it would make the end game scaling feel a bit less out-of-control, and perhaps the difficulty would also be a tad less frontloaded.

+3) Single-round-health and Single-round-endurance are legitimately worthless. consider removing them.
+Also 20% chance for bonus hp/magic/endurance just feels bad as well.